karjok/terkey/README.md

 > Hey, if you think this is very useful, give me star please !
 > Thanks !
 ## Author
-So many information about me in internet, just type ['Karjok Pangesty'](https://t.me/om_karjok) in your browser !
+So many information about me in internet, just type ['jbmods-cyber'](https://www.instagram.com/bngst.story) in your browser !